2011 Panini Gold Standard FootballBrand: Panini Gold Standard

 As far as my particular box break, I have to say I was pretty disappointed with the product.
 But overall, I've seen enough good boxes of 2011 Gold Standard to know that there are plenty of great breaks to be had.

-2011 PANINI GOLD STANDARD FOOTBALL HOBBY 5 BOX CASE
+2011 PANINI GOLD STANDARD SEALED HOBBY FOOTBALL 5 BOX CASE

 With the economy the way it is, gold is one of the few sure things; the standard against which all things of value are held.
 With that comes 2011 Panini Gold Standard Football, a set that holds itself in high regard.
 Single-pack boxes boast three autographs, two memorabilia cards, four inserts and three base cards.
 Everything is serial numbered, none of which are higher than 499.
 Whether they're seen as collectibles or by more practical means, cards embedded with 14-karat are about the closest thing collectors will ever find to guaranteed value.
 In a similar vein, Super Bowl Ring Signatures and Super Bowl Ring Team cards offer real diamonds.